Amazon's 'Hub' is a delivery locker for residential buildings

 According to the site, the 24-hour service isn't just for Amazon packages.
 Deliveries are accepted from "all carriers" and you can "receive packages from anyone."

-There are outdoor and indoor versions, starting at 6' wide, and an option of 4 different neutral colors.
+There are outdoor and indoor versions, starting at 6 feet wide, and an option of four different neutral colors.

 Discuss: Amazon's 'Hub' is a delivery locker for residential...